Differentially Private Statistical Inference through $\beta$-Divergence One Posterior Sampling: one-posterior sampling

 Modern machine learning, however, often requires non-linear models, and \textBD allows \DP estimation for these as well.
 For example, we can choose $m(X, \theta) = \text{NN}(X, \theta)$ where NN is a neural network parameterised by $\theta$.
-See \cite{BNNs} for more details on Bayesian inference for neural networks.
-The privacy-preserving methods of \cite{chaudhuri2011differentially} and \cite{minami2016differential} do not extend to such a case.
-The sensitivity of an arbitrary neural network parameterisation is intractable which necessitates the application of \DP gradient descent procedures such as \DPSGD \citep{abadi2016deep} which artificially enforces sensitivity by clipping single gradients--see \cite{zhang2023differentially} for a Bayesian extension.
-In contrast, \textBD gets rid of the need to bound the neural network's sensitivity.
+See \cite{BNNs} for more details on Bayesian inference for neural networks. {Unlike logistic regression, the log-likelihood of a neural network classifier is not convex and therefore the methods of \cite{chaudhuri2011differentially} and \cite{minami2016differential} cannot be applied.} {This necessitates the application of \DPSGD \citep{abadi2016deep} which adds noise to minibatch gradient evaluations in SGD and clips the gradients at some value to artificially bound their sensitivity--see \cite{zhang2023differentially} for a Bayesian extension.} In contrast, \textBD gets rid of the need to bound the neural network's sensitivity.
 It further allows for \DP estimation beyond classification.

 \begin{example}[Gaussian regression] Consider a Gaussian model $f(y; X, \theta, \sigma^2) = \mathcal{N}\left(y; m(X, \theta), \sigma^2\right)$ regressing univariate $y\in\mathbb{R}$ on predictors $X \in\mathcal{X}$ using any mean function $m: \mathcal{X} \times \Theta \rightarrow \mathbb{R}$ and parameter $\theta \in \Theta$ where $\sigma^2>0$ is the residual variance.
-Provided there exists a lower bound $0 < s^2 < \sigma^2$, then $ f(y; X, \theta, \sigma^2)\leq 1/\left({\sqrt{2\pi}s}\right) $ independent of $m(X, \theta)$. \textBD \OPS for such a model is $(\epsilon, 0)$-DP with $\epsilon = {2}/{((\beta - 1)(\sqrt{2\pi} s)^{(\beta - 1)})}$. \end{example}
+Provided there exists a lower bound $0 < s^2 < \sigma^2$, then $ 0 \leq f(y; X, \theta, \sigma^2)\leq 1/\left({\sqrt{2\pi}s}\right) $ independent of $m(X, \theta)$. \textBD \OPS for such a model is $(\epsilon, 0)$-DP with $\epsilon = {2}/{((\beta - 1)(\sqrt{2\pi} s)^{(\beta - 1)})}$. \end{example}

 Ensuring Condition \ref{Cond:bound_model_density} for a Gaussian likelihood model requires that the support of the variance parameter is bounded away from 0.
 Such a bound is not limiting.
-For example, the standard conjugate inverse-gamma prior puts vanishing prior density towards 0, and the data can always be transformed--without changing the mean estimation--to avoid a very small variance.
+For example, the standard conjugate inverse-gamma prior puts vanishing prior density towards 0, {and in situations where a natural lower bound is not available, adding independent and identically distributed zero-mean Gaussian noise with variance $s^2$ to the observed responses $y$ ensures this bound without changing the mean estimation.}

 One popular choice for the mean function is $m(X, \theta) = X^T\theta$ corresponding to standard linear regression.
 This is an exponential family model with conjugate prior, and \DP estimation can be done using e.g. \cite{bernstein2019differentially,bernstein2018differentially}.
 They, however, require artificial bounds on the feature and response spaces.
 Again, the \textBD estimation also holds for more complex mean functions such as neural networks -- see \cite{knoblauch2022generalized} for \textBD neural network regression.
 Figure \ref{Fig:Motivating_classification_regression} (right) illustrates how \textBD bounds the sensitivity for Gaussian regression models while the Gibbs posterior cannot.
 The log-likelihood of the Gaussian distribution is unbounded and while multiplying this with $w < 1$ reduces the slope, this does not change its bound.
 The \textBDnogap, on the other hand, provides a bounded loss function.